muschellij2/imaging_in_r/ms_lesion_segmentation/index.md

 ## Background

 - Obtaining manual lesion segmentations is often resource intensive.
-- "Gold standard": Inter- and Intra-rater variability
+    - "Gold standard": Inter- and Intra-rater variability.
 - Accurate and efficient methods for automatic segmentation are necessary for scalability and research progress.
 - In this tutorial, we will learn how to train and apply OASIS [@sweeney2013oasis], an automatic lesion segmentation model, to obtain predicted lesion probability maps.
-    - relies on intensity-normalized data
+    - Relies on intensity-normalized data.